Robert Alton Harris: Conviction and execution

 The San Diego County District Attorney's Office filed felony charges of auto theft, kidnapping, murder and burglary against Robert Harris, while the U.S. Attorney's Office filed bank robbery charges against him.
 Harris pleaded guilty to a federal charge of bank robbery and received a 25-year sentence.

 On March 6, 1979, Robert Harris was convicted in the San Diego County Superior Court of two counts of murder in the first degree with special circumstances as well as two counts of kidnapping, and was sentenced to death.
-At his trial, it was revealed that he had killed James Wheeler without provocation and had once raped a fellow inmate in prison.
+At his trial, it was revealed that he had killed James Wheeler without provocation and once raped a fellow inmate in prison.
 Daniel Harris was convicted of kidnapping and sentenced to six years in state prison; he was released in 1983.

-An appeal for clemency to California governor Pete Wilson – who was mayor of San Diego at the time of the killings – was rejected in a live television news conference, where Wilson read a statement acknowledging Harris' abusive childhood but ended with a clear rejection of the clemency request, saying, "As great as is my compassion for Robert Harris the child, I cannot excuse or forgive the choice made by Robert Harris the man."
+A plea for clemency from California governor Pete Wilson – who had been mayor of San Diego at the time of the killings – was rejected in a live television news conference, where Wilson read a statement acknowledging Harris' abusive childhood but ended with a clear rejection of the clemency request, saying, "As great as is my compassion for Robert Harris the child, I cannot excuse or forgive the choice made by Robert Harris the man."
 Wilson then left without waiting for reporters' questions.

-Harris' death sentence was affirmed by the Supreme Court of California in 1981.
+Harris's death sentence was affirmed by the California Supreme Court in 1981.
 In 1982, the United States Court of Appeals for the Ninth Circuit granted a writ of habeas corpus relieving Harris of the death sentence, vacating a contrary district court order.
 The Supreme Court of the United States reimposed Harris' death sentence in Pulley v.
 Harris (1984), reversing the Ninth Circuit by a vote of 7–2.

-In 1990, federal appeals court judge John T. Noonan Jr. issued a stay of execution, as Harris argued that childhood brain damage interfered with his judgment during his crimes.
+In March 1990, federal appeals court judge John T. Noonan Jr. issued a stay of execution in response to Harris arguing that childhood brain damage interfered with his judgment during his crimes.

-Harris was scheduled to die on April 21, 1992.
+Harris was scheduled to be executed on April 21, 1992.
 On April 18, U.S. District Judge Marilyn Hall Patel issued a temporary restraining order barring Harris' execution while she considered his lawsuit challenging the gas chamber's constitutionality.
-A three member panel of the Ninth Circuit issued an emergency writ of mandate vacating the restraining order, in which Judge Arthur Alarcón was joined by Judge Melvin T. Brunetti, over the dissent of Judge Noonan.
+A three-member panel of the Ninth Circuit issued an emergency writ of mandate vacating the restraining order, in which Judge Arthur Alarcón was joined by Judge Melvin T. Brunetti, over the dissent of Judge Noonan.